mimimimi2002/googleSTEP/week1/README.md

 O(L * N + N * logN + Q * (M + M * (the times to find the highest score(most is way less than N))))

-## More efficient way in different language
+## More efficient way by different language
-Considering that c++ or c language runs faster than python, we created a library that can be imported by python file and compare runtime for this.
+Considering that C++ or c language runs faster than python, we created a library that can be imported by python file and compare runtime for this.

 ### C++ vs python